wilddeer/Peppermint/README.md

     $('.peppermint').Peppermint();

-`inactive` class is not required.
-It is replaced with `active` during setup.
+`peppermint-inactive` class is not required.
+It is replaced with `peppermint-active` during setup.

 You are free to use any other tag instead of `figure`.
 When using `figure`, don't forget to include [html5shiv](https://github.com/aFarkas/html5shiv), otherwise it won't work in old IEs.